List of actors considered for the James Bond character: Considered but declined the role

+Michael Gambon: Felt he did not have good enough looks to play Bond.

+Burt Reynolds: Felt Bond should be portrayed by a British actor.

+Jon Finch: Live and Let Die; 1972; Did not want to play the part.

+Liam Neeson: GoldenEye; 1994; At first, he claimed he was not interested in starring in action films at that time.
+However, in reality, his girlfriend and later wife Natasha Richardson would not have married him if he took the role.

+Dominic West: Casino Royale; 2005; Heard a rumour that Pierce Brosnan would return and ruled himself out.

+Christian Bale: Unknown; Considered the franchise to be "very British" and felt that the character embodied "every despicable stereotype about England and British actors."
+Additionally, he remarked that he had "already played a serial killer" in American Psycho, suggesting he was not interested in taking on the role of Agent 007.

 Both Timothy Dalton and Pierce Brosnan were linked to the role of James Bond at least a decade before eventually taking it, but declined for various reasons.

 Dalton was first offered the role in 1967 at the age of 21, but felt he was too young for the part.
 He ultimately accepted the role 20 years later.
 Dalton was offered the role again in 1979, but declined once more, citing dissatisfaction with the direction of the Bond films, which he felt had become overly reliant on gadgetry and formulaic plots.

 Both Roger Moore and Timothy Dalton were also approached to take over for On Her Majesty's Secret Service, but neither accepted the role at the time, as they did not want to be seen as the actor replacing Sean Connery.

 Pierce Brosnan was initially chosen to play Bond in The Living Daylights, but had to withdraw due to his commitment to the television show Remington Steele, which was unexpectedly renewed, keeping him in the lead role.
 As a result, the part went to Dalton.
 Brosnan eventually made his debut as James Bond in GoldenEye.